NotProgram/NotProgram/README.md

 I'm a curious and passionate developer based in Colombia 🇨🇴.
 With a solid background in travel tech and 2+ years of hands-on experience in web development, I'm constantly learning and building smarter solutions.

-I currently work at **Aviatur**, one of the largest travel agencies in the country, and I'm also co-founder of **StrategoAI** — a startup focused on automating repetitive tasks for small businesses using AI and tools like **n8n**.
+I currently work at **Aviatur**, one of the largest travel agencies in the country, and I'm also co-founder of **StrategonAI** — a startup focused on automating repetitive tasks for small businesses using AI and tools like **n8n**.

 💻 Tech Stack:
 - PHP (Symfony), JavaScript, jQuery, Twig